crushedmonster/Detection_of_Bus_Number_in_Bus_Panel/README.md

 ## Conclusion
 With the problem statement in mind to help people with visual impairment to determine if it’s the right bus they need, we have successfully created a POC for deployment and tested that it is indeed tangible to make use of computer vision-based system to solve our problem.
-We were able to train YOLOv5 on our custom object (bus panel) and found that YOLOv5 trains quickly, inferences quickly, and performs really well.
-However, there are still some limitations on the whole OCR pipeline which will be explained below.
+We were able to train YOLOv5 on our custom dataset and found that YOLOv5 trains quickly, inferences quickly, and performs really well in detecting the bus panel contained in an image.
+But, OCR is not without its challenges.
+There were some limitations found within the pipeline which will be explained below.

 ### Limitations
+* The OCR capabilities
 * Improving the OCR capabilities
 * Better ways of preprocessing the images before feeding into the OCR software